 Offering pre-tax benefits is the first step in helping employees lower out-of-pocket expenses, but employers should also make sure to explain the associated financial benefits.
 Employees have a better chance of managing out-of-pocket spending when they understand how their out of pocket expenses can be reduced and what type of savings will come along with that.
 It’s important that employers are equipped to provide sound guidance on out-of-pocket costs, coverage options and resources like HSA calculators.
 Companies should communicate these details clearly so employees can make informed decisions.
 To help you get started, here are 6 tips to help employees manage their out-of-pocket expenses.

 Choose generic vs. brand name

-Encourage employees to purchase generic products over brand name products.
+Encourage employees to purchase generic products over brand-name products.
 Most large retail stores like Walgreens or CVS offer a generic brand for health care items.
 Think “adhesive bandage” instead of “BAND-AID®”.
-Generic products are usually nearly identical in terms of form and function to their more expensive counterparts, but appreciably easier on the wallet.
+Generic products are usually nearly identical in terms of form and function to their more expensive counterparts but are appreciably easier on the wallet.

 Save on prescriptions

 Another great way for employees to save is to research prescription prices.
 Make sure employees are aware of tools like GoodRx, which allows them to do a quick price comparison on prescriptions in their area.
 They need to type in the drug’s name and their zip code to see multiple prices as well as nearby locations where the drug is available.

 Go to an in-network urgent care facility